anushka-code/Deep-Multimodal-Architectures-Code-Smell-Classification/README.md

-Feature Envy Code Smell Classification - Research Internship Project at Auckland Institute of Technology, New Zealand
+Research Internship Project at Auckland University of Technology, New Zealand